lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ### Grouping and Capturing
-Groups are created with parentheses .
-They capture the characters matched for later use.
-In our regex, `([a-z0-9_\.-]+)` captures the user name of the email.

 Parentheses `()` are characters designated for grouping and capturing.
 They specify a regex segment to group together, letting us apply quantifiers to the group altogether.
 They  capture the content matched by that part of the regex for later use.
 In our example, the character group `([a-z0-9_\.-]+)` captures the username component of an email address.

 **Example:**